Table of Contents

 Weight Gain Expectations In Bulimia Recovery

-There are often a lot of fears around gaining weight in bulimia recovery.
-This can lead to mental restrictions around food even if you are physically eating the food.
-Working with a qualified healthcare team can help ease some of these discomforts and let you know what to expect.
+Fear around gaining weight in bulimia recovery is normal.
+However, weight gain fear can lead to mental restrictions around food even if you are physically eating the food which can alter digestion and hunger cues.

 The expectation for weight gain in bulimia recovery will be different for everyone.
 If growth records are available, the weight target will likely be the weight that matches your trends on a BMI chart growth curve.